cpoIT/cpoIT.GITHUB.IO/README.md

-# Reflections of a Fullstack Software Engineer
+# Kate Fries | Fullstack Portfolio
-## Reminders International
+## Reminders International: Reflections of a Fullstack Software Engineer
 ### Week One
 This week 3 other engineers and I started a new project: Reminders International.
 Some people get excited by the smell of a new car or unwrapping the plastic off of a new journal.
 For me, getting assigned to a new project is bliss.
 At the beginning, there are endless possibilities about how this product will look and feel like.
 I like imagining what it would look like if there were no constraints.
 Then reality sets in and I start reviewing documentation and diagrams and piecing together all the information.
 After coordinating with the team, we create a Product Canvas.
 Then, while in a Zoom chat we started cloning the near-empty Github repositories into a terminal and initializing the front and back ends on VS Code.
 Eventually, a new Chrome tab opens before me with the mesmerizing sky blue React logo with `Welcome to React`.
 At this point, my fingers rest on the keyboard excited to begin the real work.